-Although Leopold had given his son composition lessons, he learned by listening to other composer's music while on tour.
+Although Leopold had given his son composition lessons, he mainly learned by listening to other composer's music while on tour.
 His early music shows the influence of J.C.
 Bach, Haydn and others.
 He often slanted his music to fit the tastes of particular audiences.
 Here's a short example of Mozart's music:

 Les petits riens K. 299b: Gavotte (1778) | Wolfgang Amadeus Mozart

-Mozart was not good at social networking and business relationships—his parents managed his career too long—and as an adult often alienated his patrons.
+Mozart was not good at social networking and business relationships—his parents managed his career too long—and as an adult often alienated patrons.
 Thus, the adult Mozart had successes laced with suffering and disappointment.
 Beginning in 1773, he worked for Prince-Archbishop Hieronymus Colloredo at Salzburg.
 It was a musically productive time for Mozart—producing symphonies, sonatas, string quartets, masses, serenades, concerti and opera—but he was unhappy with his treatment and wages.
 When Mozart tried to leave in 1778, the archbishop refused Mozart's resignation, banned him from performing for nobles and had him physically removed from court with a literal swift kick to the arse.

 In 1781, Mozart settled in Vienna, enjoying popularity as a concert pianist, opera composer and teacher.
 During this time he married Constanze Weber (1762-1842), an accomplished vocalist, a union his father was not happy with.
 They lived extravagantly and spent every penny of his free lance income while managing to go heavily into debt.
 He survived through a mesh-mash of commissions, private teaching, private performances and minor court appointments.